lmmcsu/NIRSpecPFN/README.md

 ***
 * Official installation of TabPFN (pip)

+    ```python
-    ```pythonpip install tabpfn
+    pip install tabpfn
     ```

+* Compatible versions: 3.9, 3.10, 3.11, 3.12, 3.13.
 The entire process of this experiment was implemented in Python 3.12.9.TabPFN requires Python 3.9+ due to newer language features.
-* Compatible versions: 3.9, 3.10, 3.11, 3.12, 3.13.
 For further details regarding the installation and configuration of TabPFN, please refer to [TabPFN](https://github.com/PriorLabs/TabPFN).

 # Workflow
 ***